West prepares sanctions as Russia presses on with Crimea takeover

 Russian troops seized the Black Sea peninsula two weeks ago as a pro-Moscow regional government took power there.
 The new regional authorities intend to secede from Ukraine and join Russia in a vote described in the West as illegal.

-The Defense Ministry said on Friday it would hold exercises with fighter jets and helicopters over the Mediterranean sea.
+The Defence Ministry said on Friday it would hold exercises with fighter jets and helicopters over the Mediterranean sea.
 On Thursday it announced artillery drills near Ukraine's border.

 U.S. and EU sanctions on Russian officials and other figures are now seen as inevitable.
 A formal EU decision to impose sanctions will be taken on Monday unless Moscow rapidly changes course.